-When you envision the type of business that you dream of starting, going into the dumpster and waste industry might not be at the top of your list.
+When you envision the type of business you dream of starting, going into the dumpster and waste industry might not be at the top of your list.
 But before you write off dumpster rental businesses, it’s important to realize that these businesses can be lucrative opportunities, especially if you’re located in an area with limited rental resources.
-Owning a dumpster rental business requires a fairly minimal time investment, since aside from customer phone calls and dumpster deliveries and pickups, you don’t necessarily have to be available on a set schedule.
+Owning a dumpster rental business requires a fairly minimal time investment since, aside from customer phone calls and dumpster deliveries and pickups, you don’t necessarily have to be available on a set schedule.
 Read on to learn more about this business opportunity to see if it might be the right entrepreneurial move for you.

 According to IBIS World, the dumpster rental industry experienced 2.3 percent annual growth from 2014 to 2019.
 In 2019, the industry was expected to bring in $414.1 million in revenue.
 As of 2019, there were 262 businesses in operation, and industry employment was at 4,576.

 The industry’s performance and growth are closely linked to consumer spending.
 As profits and economic health increases, it drives construction activity, a major source of business for the dumpster rental industry.

 The waste management industry is influenced mainly by the needs and wants of its customers.
 According to U-Dump Trailers, one new and evolving trend is the increased use of digital services.
 Customers are increasingly researching dumpster rental companies online.
 They’re reading reviews, comparing pricing, and choosing the company that they want to work with.

 In response, dumpster rental businesses need to accommodate this online need for information and accessibility.
 Businesses should develop websites with FAQs and basic information.
 Some businesses have even created websites that allow customers to order rental dumpsters online.
 This digital dumpster rental trend is likely to continue to increase, so businesses should look toward their websites and social media pages to differentiate their business from others.